skulpt/skulpt/functions.rst

 If you pressed the run button you should have seen an error dialog pop up.
+When we try to use ``y`` on line 6 (outside the function) Python looks for a global variable named ``y`` but does not find one.
+This results in the
-Because when we try to use ``y`` outside the function, we'll get an error: ``Name Error: y is not defined.``
+error: ``Name Error: y is not defined.``

-The variable, ``y`` only exists while the function is being executed --- we call this its **lifetime**.
+The variable ``y`` only exists while the function is being executed --- we call this its **lifetime**.
-When the execution of the function terminates, the local variables  are destroyed.
-If it helps you visualize this think about how the local variables in codelens disappear after the function is done.
+When the execution of the function terminates (returns), the local variables  are destroyed.
+Codelens helps you  visualize this because the local variables disappear after the function returns.

-Parameters are also local and act like local variables.
+Formal parameters are also local and act like local variables.
-For example, the lifetime of `x` begins when `square` is called, and the lifetime ends when the function completes its execution.
+For example, the lifetime of ``x`` begins when ``square`` is called, and the lifetime ends when the function completes its execution.